catios/cati/doc/api/dotcati/Installer.md

     :   Install .cati package

         installer_events:
-        - package_currently_install: gets a current installed version
+        - package_currently_install: gets the current installed version
         - package_new_installs: gets package archive
         - package_installed: will call after package installation
         - dep_and_conflict_error: will run when there is depends or conflict error